I’ve never considered myself a good manager.

 You may have to pay a good chunk of money – or give up equity.
 But, I think it’s well worth it.

-Now, where are you going to find these people?
+Now, where are we going to find these people?

-#3 – Use One of the Proven Two Approaches to Hire World-Class Employees
+#3 – Two Proven Approaches to Hire World-Class Employees

-The only person other than my original business partner and co-founder that I’ve given stock ownership to in my company Amazing.com, Inc., is Mike McClary.
+The only person other than my original business partner and co-founder that I’ve given stock ownership to in Amazing.com Inc., is Mike McClary.

 He started off as a student of ours.
 Prior to purchasing our main business program, Amazing Selling Machine, he had a successful corporate finance career.